mo8373/Weeks-10-11-Project-Honeypot/README.md

 ### A summary of the data collected: number of attacks, number of malware samples, etc.:
 10771 number of attacks collected in json file
+0 number of malware samples that i was able to detect

 ### Any unresolved questions raised by the data collected:
 N/A